#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is pliable and warm, consider planting your flower, veggie, or fruit seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your veggie, fruit, or flower seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for how and when to sow seeds.
+Consult your seed packet for how and when to sow seeds.

 Should I use peat moss starters or coir starters?